andrevidela/Research-report/Thesis/index.md

 ## The story begins

 This concludes our introductory chapter.
-Dependent types are a thesis topic in themselves but this introduction should be enough to give you a general idea.
-It remains to introduce and explain _linear types_ but we will get to it after the upcoming context review.
+Dependent types are a thesis topic in themselves, but this introduction should be enough to give you a general idea.
+It remains to introduce and explain _linear types_, but we will get to it after the upcoming context review.
 In which I am going to present the existing literature surrounding the topic of this thesis: linear and quantitative types.
 Those research documents should steer us toward the goal of this thesis, exploring the uses of quantitative types for real-world programs, explaining their limitations and proposing ways of getting around them, and designing and implementing use cases for them within the Idris2 compiler.

 I also want to stress that at the end is a glossary that lists all the important terms and concepts necessary to understand the body of this work.
 Please feel free to consult it if something is unclear.